Parental Alienation Impacts Child Support and College Payment Monmouth and Ocean County NJ

 In the case of parental alienation, one example of which was the New Jersey Appellate Division ruling on Weinman v.
 Weinman, a judge can overturn a parent’s requirement to pay child support past the age of 18 and contribute to the college fund if they have been effectively alienated from the child’s life over the course of the divorce.

 In Weinman v.
-Weinman, the mother had pressed estrangement of her children from their father over many years through tactics of parental alienation.
-During repeated and documented occasions, the father had attempted to participate in the lives of his children, in addition to abiding by the required child support payments.
+Weinman, the mother had pressed estrangement of her children from their father over many years through parental alienation tactics.
+During repeated and documented occasions, the father had attempted to participate in his children’s lives, in addition to abiding by the required child support payments.
 Because of the mother’s impact on the children, the children did not accept the father or his attempts to participate in the college decision-making process when the time came.

-A New Jersey Family Court found that, as a result of the documented parental alienation that had taken place estranging the father from his children, he was not required to support his otherwise unemancipated children through college.
+A New Jersey Family Court found that, due to the documented parental alienation that had taken place estranging the father from his children, he was not required to support his otherwise unemancipated children through college.
 The New Jersey Appellate Division upheld the ruling.

 Retain a Wall Township Parental Alienation Lawyer Today

-If as a result of the Coronavirus pandemic, you are unable to see your child and you sense that parental alienation tactics are being used to estrange you from your child, don’t hesitate to reach out to a qualified attorney today.
+If, as a result of the Coronavirus pandemic, you cannot see your child and you sense that parental alienation tactics are being used to estrange you from your child, don’t hesitate to reach out to a qualified attorney today.
 They can help you navigate the situation to salvage your relationship with your child before it is too late or seek legal retribution for emotional abuse.

-At Bronzino Law Firm, our team of attorneys is skilled at handling parental alienation issues across the Jersey Shore in Point Pleasant, Toms River, Jackson, Wall, Sea Girt, and Brick.
+At Bronzino Law Firm, our attorneys’ team is skilled at handling parental alienation issues across the Jersey Shore in Point Pleasant, Toms River, Jackson, Wall, Sea Girt, and Brick.